lokidokicoki/lokidokicoki.github.io/_gods/grayfoot.md

 ---
 layout: page
 title: Grayfoot
-summary: The Quiet
+summary: The Quiet, the hunter, the whisper on the wind
 ---

 - Rogue/ranger
 - Middle aged Male
-- Quiet, not wordy
+- Quiet, reserved